Coming from America

 The skilled trades

-Examples might be an industrial electrician; welder; medical laboratory technologist; medical sonographer; geological and mineral technologists and technicians; landscape and horticultural technicians and specialists; household and industrial electronic service technicians; industrial instrument technicians and mechanics; meat cutters; cabinet makers; machinists and so on.
+Examples might be an industrial electrician; heavy equipment mechanic, auto body painter and welder; power systems engineer; construction trades person; medical laboratory technologist; landscape and horticultural technician and specialist; household and industrial electronic service technician; industrial instrument technician and mechanic; meat cutters; cooks; chefs; cabinet makers; machinists and so on.
 The list is extensive, and if you can answer, “Yeah, I do something like that,” you may be a good candidate to come to Canada.

 If you are experienced and trained in a regulated trade, and you have your license to practice in the United States, you need to have your credentials assessed in one or more Canadian provinces, and get permission to challenge the provincial exam to gain a certificate of qualification ( C of Q).
 Once you get your C of Q, you are a big step toward coming to Canada.